RADICAL ABDOMINAL HYSTERECTOMY (TYPE III)

 Women undergoing hysterectomy are specifically counseled regarding the loss of fertility.
 In those considering bilateral salpingo-oophorectomy (BSO), a discussion of menopause and hormone replacement is included and detailed in Chapter 43 (p.
 957).
 The tone of the consenting process should reflect the extent of the operation required to hopefully cure or at least begin treatment of the malignancy.
 Moreover, a patient must be advised that the procedure may be aborted if metastatic disease or pelvic tumor extension is found (Leath, 2004).

 Radical abdominal hysterectomy can result in significant morbidity from short- and long-term complications.
-Surgery may be more difficult and complication rates ...
+Surgery may be more ...